Obsessive–compulsive disorder: Therapy

+In cognitive behavioral therapy (CBT), OCD patients are asked to overcome intrusive thoughts by not indulging in any compulsions.
+They are taught that rituals keep OCD strong, while not performing them causes OCD to become weaker.
+This position is supported by the pattern of memory distrust; the more often compulsions are repeated, the more weakened memory trust becomes and this cycle continues as memory distrust increases compulsion frequency.

-The specific CBT technique used is called exposure and response prevention (ERP), which involves teaching the person to deliberately come into contact with situations that trigger obsessive thoughts and fears (exposure), without carrying out the usual compulsive acts associated with the obsession (response prevention).
+One specific CBT technique used is called exposure and response prevention (ERP), which involves teaching the person to deliberately come into contact with situations that trigger obsessive thoughts and fears (exposure), without carrying out the usual compulsive acts associated with the obsession (response prevention).
 This technique causes patients to gradually learn to tolerate the discomfort and anxiety associated with not performing their compulsions.
-For many patients, ERP is the add-on treatment of choice when selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs) medication does not effectively treat OCD symptoms, or vice versa, for individuals who begin treatment with psychotherapy.
+For many patients, ERP is the add-on treatment of choice when selective serotonin reuptake inhibitors (SSRIs) or serotonin–norepinephrine reuptake inhibitors (SNRIs) medication does not effectively treat OCD symptoms, or vice versa, for individuals who begin treatment with psychotherapy.
+This technique is considered superior to others due to the lack of medication used.
+However, up to 25% of patients will discontinue treatment due to the severity of their tics.
+CBT normally lasts anywhere from 12–16 sessions, with homework assigned to the patient in between meetings with a therapist.
+(Lack 2012).
 Modalities differ in ERP treatment but both virtual reality based as well as unguided computer assisted treatment programs have shown effective results in treatment programs.
+A 2024 systematic review concluded, with high strength of evidence, that CBT with ERP provided via telehealth is equally as effective for reducing symptoms, in children and adolescents, as in-person treatment.

-For example, a patient might be asked to touch something very mildly contaminated (exposure), and wash their hands only once afterward (response prevention).
+For example, a patient might be asked to touch something very mildly contaminated (exposure) and wash their hands only once afterward (response prevention).
 Another example might entail asking the patient to leave the house and check the lock only once (exposure), without going back to check again (response prevention).
 After succeeding at one stage of treatment, the patient's level of discomfort in the exposure phase can be increased.
 When this therapy is successful, the patient will quickly habituate to an anxiety-producing situation, discovering a considerable drop in anxiety level.

-ERP has a strong evidence base, and is considered the most effective treatment for OCD.
+ERP has a strong evidence base and is considered the most effective treatment for OCD.
 However, this claim was doubted by some researchers in 2000, who criticized the quality of many studies.
+While ERP can lead a majority of clients to improvements, many do not reach remission or become asymptomatic; some therapists are also hesitant to use this approach.